michaelraba/michaelraba.github.io/_pages/about.md

 </figcaption>
 </figure>

 * We can reduce the magnitude of the Pipe's TKE (Turbulent Kinetic Energy) via rotation,and the extent away from the Wall the energy is most dominant.
+The TKE is less and the resulting reynolds number $Re_\tau$ has been reduced. <b>Hence the flow is relaminarized</b>